 Changes to a Business

-If you received a Business Tax Receipt Renewal Notice and are no longer in business or your business is no longer located in Orange County, please indicate that information on the Renewal Notice, then sign and return the notice to Business Tax Department, P.O.
+If you received a Business Tax Receipt Renewal Notice and are no longer in business or your business is no longer located in Orange County, please indicate that information on the Renewal Notice, then sign and return the notice to Tax Department, P.O.
 Box 545100 Orlando, FL 32854.

 Business Tax Receipt Notices